franzbu/SkyRocket.spoon/README.md

 This Hammerspoon Spoon lets you **resize** and **move** windows by clicking + dragging them while holding down modifier keys.

-The below animated GIF doesn't capture the mouse pointer correctly, in real life the mouse pointer moves along with moving and resizing the window as it is supposed to.
-Nevertheless, the animation still shows the functionality of the tool.
+The below animated GIF doesn't capture the mouse pointer correctly; in real life the mouse pointer moves along with moving and resizing the window as it is supposed to.
+Nevertheless, the animation still shows what you can do with this tool.

 <img alt="SkyRocket move and resize demo" src="https://github.com/franzbu/SkyRocket.spoon/blob/master/doc/SkyRocket.gif" />